gajjara/gajjara.github.io/index.md

 # Portfolio

 Hello!
 I'm Anuj!

-I'm currently a graduating senior at Northeastern University where I'm majoring in Computer and Electrical Engineering and minoring in Computer Science.
+I'm currently an Embedded Software Engineer at the MITRE corporation.
+I studied Computer and Electrical Engineering at Northeastern University.

-This is my portfolio of several different projects I've done as a student, you'll see some research projects I've done at the Optical Science Lab at Northeastern, some product development projects at Generate Product Development (also at Northeastern), and some projects from courses.
-Thanks for taking your time to read my portfolio!
+Below are different projects I've done as a student, you'll see some research projects I've done at the Optical Science Lab at Northeastern, some product development projects at Generate Product Development (also at Northeastern), and some projects from courses.

 ---